Asking for Permission ESL Games, Activities and Worksheets

 ESL Can I Game - Speaking: Matching Questions and Answers - Group Work - Pre-intermediate (A2) - 20 minutes

-In this engaging can for permission game, students ask permission to do different things and race to find the person who has each Yes, of course response.
-Each card contains three Can I...? questions that ask permission and nine replies that give or refuse permission.
-Students take it in turns to ask Can I...? questions on their card to one of the other students in the group, e.g. 'Can I try on these jeans?'
-The chosen student looks for a matching reply on their card.
-If the chosen student gives permission by saying 'Yes, of course...', the student crosses off the question.
-If the chosen student refuses permission by saying 'I'm sorry...', the student has to wait until their next turn before asking permission from another student.
+In this engaging asking for permission game, students ask permission to do different things using Can I...? and race to find the person who gives permission.
+Each card contains three Can I...? questions that ask for permission and nine replies that give or refuse permission.
+In groups, students take turns asking a Can I...? question on their card to one of the other group members, e.g. 'Can I try on these jeans?'
+The chosen student then looks for a matching reply on their card.
+If the student gives permission by saying 'Yes, of course...', the other student crosses off the question.
+If the student refuses permission by saying 'I'm sorry...', the other student waits until their next turn before asking permission from another person.
 The first student to cross off all their Can I...? questions wins the game.

 Can I...?
 Preview